JRCSTU/wltp/README.rst

 ..
 Attention::
-    This *wltp* python project is still in *alpha* stage, in the send that its results are not "correct" by the standard, and no WLTP dyno-tests should rely currently on them.
+    This *wltp* python project is still in *alpha* stage, in the sense that its results are not "correct" by the standard, and no WLTP dyno-tests should rely currently on them.